 - $15,000 payment to members with non-skin cancer

 - $500 payment to members with a positive diagnosis of skin cancer

 - Overall lifetime maximum benefit amount of $100,000 per member

-For a full listing of the terms of the plan, along with the Schedule of Benefits, which provides the Benefit Provisions, Amounts and Limits, refer to the PS and CO Plan Descriptions document located in the Forms & Resources section under Cancer Insurance & HIPAA Forms.
+For a full listing of the terms of the plan, along with the Schedule of Benefits, which provides the Benefit Provisions, Amounts and Limits, refer to the PS and CO Plan Description and Schedule of Benefits document located in the Forms & Resources section under Cancer Insurance & HIPAA Forms.

 To submit a claim for the CIP, you will need to Apply for Benefits.

 Health Insurance Portability and Accountability Act (HIPAA) Overview

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was enacted to expand health coverage by improving the portability and continuity of health insurance coverage.
 Additionally, The United States Department of Health and Human Services established the HIPAA Privacy Regulation which took effect on April 14, 2003.
 The Privacy Rule, as it is commonly referred, provides for the protection and privacy of individually identifiable health information and guards against the misuse of this information.
 The Privacy Rule sets forth administrative requirements, privacy and security requirements, and individual rights regarding the use and disclosure of protected health information.
 The Privacy Rule also establishes penalties for the misuse or disclosure of individually identifiable protected health information.